-This plugin allows you to create Groups, or Categories, for your PTA Volunteer Sign-up Sheets, and to restrict access to group members when used in conjunction with BuddyPress or the WordPress Groups plugin.
+This plugin allows you to create Groups, or Categories, for your Volunteer Sign-up Sheets, and to restrict access to group members when used in conjunction with BuddyPress or the WordPress Groups plugin.

 NOTE: Version 1.2 of this plugin requires version 2.0 (or later) of the main plugin!